W427697/Discord-/docs/api/doc-block-description.md

 There are multiple places to write the description of a component/story, depending on what you want to achieve.
 Descriptions can be written at the story level to describe each story of a component, or they can be written at the meta or component level to describe the component in general.

 Descriptions can be written as [JSDoc comments](https://jsdoc.app/about-getting-started.html) above stories, meta, or components.
-Alternatively it can also be added to `parameters`.
+Alternatively they can also be specified in [`parameters`](../writing-stories/parameters.md).
 To describe a story via parameters instead of comments, add it to `parameters.docs.description.story`; to describe meta/component, add it to `parameters.docs.description.component`.

 We recommend using JSDoc comments for descriptions, and only use the `parameters.docs.description.X` properties in situations where comments are not possible to write for some reason, or where you want the description shown in Storybook to be different from the comments.
 Comments provide a better writing experience as you don’t have to worry about indentation, and they are more discoverable for other developers that are exploring the story/component sources.